tommwambire/Original-Video-Content-Creation-Data-Analysis/README.md

 ### - Data Wrangling
 Out of the various datasets that were collected, only a few would be used.
 Data from the data sets were also selectively picked to ensure that we used only what we needed.
 Null or missing values were also dropped or filled with suitable alternatives to ensure the integrity of the data.
 Data was also converted into different data types to enable us to draw meaningful information from it

-### 9. Conlusion
+### - Combining dataframes
+This is where we combine the data sets containing the data to be used.
+The dataset is then combined into one big dataset

+## Conclusion
 - Most movie production studios release movies in the Drama genre.
 This is seen clearly as Drama is the leading genre in   terms quantity of release

 - The movie genre with the highest highest ratings in terms of number of votes and rating per vote is Action,Adventure,Fantasy

-    -Although Action,Adventure,Fantasy has the highest ratings, movie studios are putting more funds into Action,Adventure,Sci-Fi which ranks second in terms of user ratings
+- Although Action,Adventure,Fantasy has the highest ratings, movie studios are putting more funds into Action,Adventure,Sci-Fi which ranks second in terms of user ratings

 - The highest gross profit generating genre for movie studios is Action,Adventure,Sci-Fi

 ## Recommendations
+- The movie studio should put its resources towards producing Action,Adventure,Sci-Fi since it scores highly among user rating and is very profitable even though the margin has dipped recently

+- Due to the nature of the Action, Adventure,Sci-Fi genre with its high production budget averages, the movie studio should put resources into one project at a time to increase its chances of success of the project